klefstad-teaching/ICS-46-HW6/README.md

 # ICS 46: Homework 6

 Welcome to ICS 46 Homework 6!
-You will be implementing two trees.
+You will be implementing a Binary Search Tre and an AVL Tree.

 **Links**
 - [Instructions](https://sites.google.com/view/ics-46-data-structures/homework-6)